 Joe Fisher, a fine fly rod builder, became a very close friend as we traveled around the country conducting seminars on fly fishing for trout and smallmouth bass.
 He kindly consented to build a series of his fine fly rods (fiberglass) for me which I called the "Red Wraps".
 These were outstanding rods and I still have several in 3 and 4 weight.

 A few years later Harry Wilson, the founder of the Scott Rod Company, asked me to sell his fine Scott Fly Rods and to work with them as a consultant on fly rod designs.
-This resulted on the construction of the delicate Murray's Mountain Trout Rod which Scott Rod Company builds exclusively for my fly shop.
+This resulted in the construction of the delicate Murray's Mountain Trout Rod which Scott Rod Company builds exclusively for our fly shop today.